12 Month Extension 2017 to 2018

-Community pharmacies will receive a Variation to the Community Pharmacy Services Agreement 2012 in the coming weeks.
+Community pharmacies received a Variation to the Community Pharmacy Services Agreement 2012.
 This sets out the confirmed offer to vary the Agreement.

 Below you will find three documents that explain the DHBs offer and the Voluntary Variation.

-What each pharmacy owner will receive is a tailored offer and a Variation.
-The deadline for signing and returning the Variation is 16 June 2017 to allow time for the IT changes necessary for the Contract Extension.
+Each pharmacy owner received a tailored offer and a Variation.
+The deadline for signing and returning the Variation was 16 June 2017.
+This was to allow time for the IT changes necessary for the Contract Extension.

 |Quick Guide to the Voluntary Variation|

 |12 Month Extension Fee Structure|